ebingrav/avwiki/Category:History.md

 History of Avatar can be found in hints found throughout the areas.
 These can be on various mobs, items, even area descriptions.
-Some of the most detail information can be found in the books located in [Abbaye du Livre](:Category:Abbaye_Du_Livre "wikilink").
+Some of the most detail information can be found in the books located in [Abbaye du Livre](:Category:Abbaye_Du_Livre.md "wikilink").
 At the highest level for the Midgaard plane can be summarized in the following key events:

 -   Straul (god of war and destruction) discovers Kisestre, daughter of Merrighand.